MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/dcom-hardening-change-effect.md

 ---
-title: Issues after installing June 2022 Windows security updates
+title: Issues in Configuration Manager after installing June 2022 Windows security updates
 description: This article provides solutions for the issues that may occur in Configuration Manager after you install the June 2022 security updates for Windows. ms.date: 09/07/2022 ms.reviewer: payur